 This room used to be kelly green and full of junk.
 I recently gave it an affordable update with some fresh paint, a DIY bar top, bar stools, rug, a mounted TV, and some furniture reused from other parts of our house.
 We love hanging out in there during the warmer months.

 We updated our dining room (which started out serving as a secondary living room) with new flooring and fresh paint, which really helped brighten the space.
 The cutout window we created to the kitchen makes the room feel so much for airy and functional.
 My favorite part of the room is the shallow coffered ceiling that came with the house and adds some nice detail.
 We spend a lot of time in this room as a family.

-Our master bedroom is one space we have not had to update.
+Our bedroom is one space we have not had to update.
 We really liked the original paint color, which works well with our decor.
 We gutted and remodeled the adjoining master bathroom which really makes the space feel more updated and luxurious.

-Last spring we hired a local company to affordably gut and remodel our master bathroom, which is now one of our favorite spaces.
+Last spring we hired a local company to affordably gut and remodel our bathroom, which is now one of our favorite spaces.
 We completely changed the layout to make it function better for our needs, and worked with some amazing local companies (Kitchens and Baths By Briggs and Rock Tops) to add some dream finishes and products to the space.

 At the same time we remodeled our master bathroom, we also remodeled our guest bathroom/our daughter’s bathroom.
 We gutted the room (only keeping the bathtub) and added materials that make the space feel bright, clean and classic.

 Updated photos coming soon (we’ve refreshed, rearranged, and added a larger area rug)